rahilsharma/play-java-insteract/README.md

 activator run

 ToDo:
-Need to see if why app start is getting called on every request.
+Need to see if data